LCR-ADS-Lab/LxGrTagger-Documentation/docs/3_structural type3/2_Syntactic function2.md

 1. Descriptions
    - *of* genitive phrases can modify nouns and express relationship between nouns, linked by *of.*
    - The *of* genetive phrase comes after the noun it relates to, therefore being considered a post-modifier.
-   - They cannot exist on their own due to being depedent (non-clausal) phrases.
 2. Tag
    - `of+gen+post+nmod` is tagged on the **of** of the *of* genitive phrase.
    - *need to change this to 'of+gen+post+nmod'* 2024-05-24